-AVICOM, established in June 1991, is the ICOM International Committee for Audiovisual and New Technologies of Image and Sound.
+AVICOM, established in June 1991, is the ICOM International Committee for Audiovisual, New Technologies and Social Media.
 It is one of ICOM’s (International Council of Museums) international committees.

 The Committee members are curators, scientists and technicians in charge of collections, and those responsible for the services that use audiovisual and new technologies in museums and heritage and cultural institutions.
 Private professionals are also involved as consultants.